Last Updated on February 11, 2022 by Bruce

 2. Once you put on your outer hunting clothing, seal as best you can all exposed openings; neck area, wrists, waist, pant cuffs, top of your head and etc.

 3. Have some wool hunting clothing on.
 Not right next to your skin, maybe after a layer or two.
-Wool will retain most of its insulation qualities even when it is wet.
+Wool will retain most of its insulation qualities even when it is wet (but not soaking wet).
 I like to carry a wool sweater or two with me to my hunting stand and put them on under my hunting jacket when I get there.
+It will retain the heat.

 4. Wear a lightweight hunting cap to your stand.
-Then once there, put on a good quality thermal face-mask and a wool/insulated cap on over that.
+Then once there, put on a good quality thermal face mask and a wool/insulated cap on over that.
 I prefer a wool stocking cap or something very well insulated with ear and neck protection.
 This way you can stay nice and toasty.
+Face masks are great for preventing cold air getting into your sinuses.

 5. Long underwear – I use layers of Military long underwear.
 If it is good enough for our men and women in uniform, it is good enough hunting gear for me.
 You can buy the more expensive and cute stuff if you want.

-6. Gloves and mittens – Get the good stuff.
+6. Gloves and mittens – Get the good stuff so you don’t get cold hands, and can keep your hands dry.
 I like lightweight gloves inside of mittens that let you extend your fingers out for shooting that trophy deer.
 You can get waterproof items if you want.
 I have found in our climate it is often too cold for ice to thaw, but sometimes it does, so I have both just in case.
+Fingerless merino wool gloves may be useful for certain tasks but it helps to have a few different pairs.

 7. Hunting Boots – Can you say “spend the money!”
 Don’t be cheap here.
+It needs to be water resistant.
 In real cold weather – below zero degrees F. – I wear ice fishing packs that have rubber soles!
 My feet stay warm!
 The good ones are rated for over -100 degrees F. In real cold weather I have no problems with them as long as they stay dry.
 This means keeping them dry or drying them every night while you’re dreaming about that trophy deer.
 There again, if you have to carry them to your hunting stand and then put them on, do it.
+Check out rubber boots on Amazon.

 8. Use those chemical small 8-10 hour heaters in your gloves/mittens, boots, pockets and wherever you may need a spot of heat.
 They’re cheap, only a buck or so for a pair.
-Well worth it.
+Well worth it to help you build up maximum warmth in your extremities.

 9. Big Tip Here! – Do not, I repeat, do not over lubricate your hunting weapon when deer hunting in cold weather.
 It will freeze up on you when you need it the most!
 Try to pour a quart of regular oil at anything below zero degrees F. It doesn’t flow, pour or move very well.
 And neither will your hunting firearm of choice if it is nice and gummed up with frozen sludge.
 Wipe all lubricants off your firearm, gun or bow.
 If you must lubricate any hunting gear or equipment, use a graphite-based lubricant, sparingly.